marcokuoni/public_doc/essays/9_porting_third_party_to_webassembly/README.md

+---
+title: 'Porting Third Party to WebAssembly'
+subtitle: 'The idea is to take an application (as it could exist in a C++ library) and port it to WebAssembly'
+author: Marco Kuoni
+date: 2023-11-06T00:00:00+0100
+keywords: [WebAssembly,wasi,javascript,Webdev,Webdeveloper,web,html,browser,webapp,webapplication,webapplications,programming,coding,software,technology]
+lang: en-US
+abstract: |
+  The idea is to take an application (as it could exist in a C++ library) and port it to WebAssembly
+email: mail@marcokuoni.ch
+reference-section-title: Further Resources
+---

 # Porting Third Party to WebAssembly
 The idea of this article is to take a more complex application (as it could exist in a C++ library) and port it to WebAssembly.
 In this process, the application is first compiled into native machine code and executed directly on the operating system.
 Then, in a second step, the same application is compiled into WebAssembly and used in a web application.